MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

 There are a few different components necessary for running Windows Server Container, however we have a script that will pull all of these together for you.
 The following steps will guide you through the automated creation of a new virtual machine configured as a Windows Server Container Host.

 1. Launch a PowerShell session as Administrator.

+2. Read this legal reminder:
+  > PLEASE READ PRIOR TO INSTALLING THE CONTAINER OS IMAGE:  The license terms of the Microsoft Windows Server Pre-Release software (“License Terms”) apply to your use of the Microsoft Windows Container OS Image supplement (the “supplemental software).
+By downloading and using the supplemental software, you agree to the License Terms, and you may not use it if you have not accepted the License Terms.
+Both the Windows Server Pre-Release software and the supplemental software are licensed by Microsoft Corporation.

 2. Download configuration script – http://aka.ms/newcontainerhost.
 Make note of where this script is saved.